leicester70/web-speech-recognition/README.md

 # What is this?
-Nothing much, I did this to help my friend.
+Nothing much really.
+I did this to help out my friend with his polytechnic assignment.

 ## Getting Started with Create React App